ratbag98/PySquaredle/README.md

 There are bugs that I'm aware of (see the Issues page), but feel free to add any other problems you find.

+One key thing to note - my word list is not the same as Squaredle's, so there will be false positives and negatives.

 ## Getting Started